gs-gs/methodology/docs/githubIssues.md

   * All issues dragged onto the Kanban must have an assignee (apart from “backlog”).

 * Issues are maintained (mostly) in the root repository which will have:
-  * DTA standard milestones (discovery, alpha, beta, live).
+  * [standard milestones](https://github.com/gs-gs/sample-project/milestones?direction=asc&sort=due_date&state=open) reflecting delivery phases defined by the [DTA Servie Standard](https://www.dta.gov.au/standard/service-design-and-delivery-process/).
 Post go live milestones will be used to manage ongoing releases with milestone names reflecting the major.minor release version.
 For example “release 1.2”.
   * A set of [standard tags](https://github.com/gs-gs/sample-project/labels) colour coded - blue stuff is to-do, green stuff is who you are doing it for, yellow stuff is where you are doing it, red stuff is panic, grey stuff is not very interesting yet.
   * Epics (very high level groups of features) recorded as an issue with tag “epic” without a milestone.
 Epics are closed when the full scope of stories are defined.
   * All Stories are recorded as issues with tag “story” and an associated milestone.
 All stories must follow the agile story structure “As a {role], I need a {feature} so that I can {outcome}".